5 Years After Sandy, New York Rebuilds With The Next Flood In Mind

 The developer bought this waterfront site for $185 million in 2012 after falling in love with the expansive views of the Manhattan skyline and the Williamsburg Bridge.

 Lombino says the company spent the next two years totally reworking its plans.
-It raised the grade of the entire site between two and seven feet, and moved the footprint of new buildings back at least 50 feet further from the river.
+It raised the grade of the entire site between 2 and 7 feet and moved the footprint of new buildings back at least 50 feet farther from the river.

 That was expensive.
 But Lombino says it was worth it to reduce the risk of future flood damage.